magicmage6/magic_sudoku/README.md

 python3 sudoku.py
 ```

-or if you know how to use bazel
+or if you know bazel

 ```shell
 bazel run //python_sudoku:sudoku